Skip to content

 typedef enum { MODE_A, MODE_B = 5, MODE_C } Mode;

-we need a pretty smart code that will be able to parse those patterns.
+We need a pretty smart code, that will be able to parse those patterns.

 char c;

 We need to implement an enum that will be holding parsed data, let’s name it ‘DataType’.
-It has to be an enum because it will be holding different data types like: arrays, pointers, enums, etc.
+It has to be an enum, because it will be holding different data types, like: arrays, pointers, enums, etc.

 But for now, only give it these types: